jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 led.fill( (0, 150, 255) )
 ```

-Thinking in RGB can be hard, so a color picker is a great way if you want to get a particular hue.
+Thinking in RGB can be hard, so a [color picker](https://color.adobe.com/create/color-wheel) is a great way if you want to get a particular hue.

-We can combine these commands with a while-loop and a time delay:
+We can combine these commands with a while-loop and a time delay, cycling through three differnt colors:

 ```python
 while True: